AI Governance Toolkit for Africa: An African Perspective to the Design, Deployment and Governance of AI

 Overview

-The toolkit provides practical guidance, resources and tools to help policymakers, regulators and other stakeholders establish robust governance frameworks for the responsible development and deployment of AI technologies in Africa.
+The toolkit provides practical guidance, resources and tools to help policymakers, regulators and other stakeholders establish robust governance frameworks for the responsible AI development and deployment of AI technologies in Africa.

 Summary

 The AI Governance Toolkit for African Policymakers is a resource designed to assist African States in developing locally-rooted AI Governance Systems and Frameworks.
-It addresses AI governance from multiple angles, including national ecosystem building, and policy and regulatory frameworks.
-It also promotes fl exible and responsive governance approaches that can evolve with technological advancements.
+It addresses AI and governance from various perspectives, including national capacity building and AI regulatory development.The toolkit promotes responsible AI governance through adaptive approaches that align with evolving technologies.
 The first 2 chapters introduce the foundational aspects of the toolkit, namely, the essential components of an AI governance ecosystem for African countries, and the essential tools for developing national AI.

 Full PDF